-Over the summer, we had an illuminating conversation with Darcey Steinke, the acclaimed novelist and author of the recent Flash Count Diary, a groundbreaking examination of menopause through personal, historical, and cultural lenses.
+In a conversation with Darcey Steinke, the acclaimed novelist and author of the recent Flash Count Diary, we discussed her groundbreaking examination of menopause through personal, historical, and cultural lenses.
 At the kitchen table of her cozy home in a historic Brooklyn neighborhood, we discussed evolving views on menopause and her emotional and physical experiences of this widely misunderstood natural process, alternatives to traditional hormone replacement therapy (HRT), single parenthood, depression and the benefits of therapy, and more.

 PR: She sounds incredible.